4321 SRAM

 iobus - When writing,

 iobusis driven by testbench sources.
-The read driver are set in tristate. - When reading,
+The read drivers are set tristate. - When reading,

 - Only one driver should be connected to